-In order to reduce the potential for personal/property losses in hazard classifications, Clackamas County developed a Multi-Jurisdictional Hazards Mitigation Plan (NHMP) in 2002.
-It was updated in 2007, and again in 2012.
-The latest update was in 2019.
+To reduce the potential for personal/property losses in hazard classifications, Clackamas County developed a Multi-Jurisdictional Hazards Mitigation Plan (NHMP) in 2002.
+It was updated in 2007, and again in 2012; the latest update was in 2019.

-The Oregon City Addendum to the NHMP was adopted by City Commission on September 4, 2019, through Resolution 19-30, in conjunction with the 2019 NHMP update.
+The latest version of the City of Oregon City Addendum to the NHMP was adopted by City Commission on September 4, 2019, through Resolution 19-30 in conjunction with the 2019 NHMP update.
 The City Commission hearing was open to the community and the media.
-The 2019 Oregon City Addendum to the NHMP has been accepted by FEMA as of September 25, 2019.
+The 2019 Oregon City Addendum to the NHMP was accepted by FEMA September 25, 2019.